abtion/rails-template/README.md

 Muffi is a project template maintained by [Abtion](https://abtion.com/) and used to kick start Ruby on Rails applications.

+## What are the benefits of using Muffi

+* Much less time spent on "first time setup"
+* Lots of decisions are already made
+* User login is there from the start
+* Fully functional test setup
+* Easy for developers to switch between similar projects

 ## Key features

 * Heroku ready - Review apps, staging and production